Welcome to the governors section of Devonport High School for Girls website.

 Date Started: 12/09/2014

 I have been a member of staff at Devonport High School for Girls since 2008, teaching KS3, KS4 and KS5 Geography & KS4 Business Studies.
-I currently hold the role as one of our Heads of House.
+I previously held the role as one of our Heads of House.
 I have been a staff governor since 2014.

 Mrs Glynis Westcott (Chair)